 This is one of my family’s favorite soups!!!
 The barley adds an amazing amount of fiber and the squash, carrots, celery and onions are loaded with vitamins.
-You can replace the turkey with chicken, if desired.
-The skinny for 1 cup, 142 calories, 1 gram of fat, 5 grams of fiber and 3 Weight Watchers POINTS PLUS.
-It’s so hearty you can serve this as main course soup.
+You can replace the chicken with turkey, if desired.
+One cup has just 142 calories, 1 gram of fat, 5 grams of fiber and 3 Weight Watchers POINTS PLUS.
+It’s so low in fat and calories, you can serve it as a main course soup with 2 hearty cups!

 Prep Time: 15 minutes

 Cook Time: 1 hour

 1 (48 ounce) container Swanson’s reduced-sodium chicken broth